Assalamualaikum my dear beautiful warrior,

 Imaan has three dimensions – the acceptance in the heart, proclamation by the tongue and actions of the limbs.
 You have to unite the heart with your tongue through what you say and with your limbs through what you do.
 “If you correct your hidden deeds, Allah will correct your outward deeds.”
 Beg Allah by His beautiful names to purify your heart.
 Guard your heart.
 Keep polishing it.
 When your heart is sound, it will reflect externally as well.

 Allah has already opened your heart.
-The fact that you put the hijab on proves that you are braver and stronger than you think.
+You are braver and stronger than you think.
 Remind yourself why you started and renew your intentions.
 When you put Allah first, you will never be last.
 Surrender to Him completely.
 He will never put you in a situation you cannot handle.
 When you feel weak, remember this dua – “Our Lord!
 Let not our hearts deviate (from the truth) after You have guided us, and grant us mercy from You.
 Truly, You are the Bestower.”
 Put your trust in Allah.
 He will suffice you.

 Wallahu a’lam bishawab.